brazilianscriptguy/Windows-SysAdmin-ProSuite/SysAdmin-Tools/ActiveDirectory-SSO-Integrations/README.md

 </ul>

 <h2>📌 Additional Information</h2>
-<p>Each module contains a dedicated README with setup instructions.
+<p>Each module contains a dedicated README.md with setup instructions.
 Refer to the documentation for further configuration details.</p>

 <h2>📜 License</h2>
 <p>